0lswitcher/sublime-slime-time/README.md

 </p>

 > [!TIP]
 > This game was and still is originally hosted on itch.io, along with all the pretty assets and nice descriptions to go along with it.
-It even includes version you can play in your browser!
+It even includes an html version you can play in your browser!
 Check it out at: https://cowbomowbo.itch.io/sublime-slime-time

 <h1 align="center">The Story:</h1>